nais/doc/docs/tutorials/hello-nais.md

 ## :ship: Ship it

 Previously we've made our application and created the required files for deployment.
-In this part of the tutorial we will deploy our application to NAIS.
+In this part of the tutorial we will deploy our application to Nais.

 ### Commit and push your changes